-The ADSP-2184L processor can be used in one of two modes: Full Memory Mode, which allows BDMA operation with full external overlay memory and I/O capability, or Host Mode, which allows IDMA operation with limited external addressing capabilities.
-The operating mode is determined by the state of the Mode C pin during reset and cannot be changed while the processor is running.
+The ADSP-2186L processor can be used in one of two modes: Full Memory Mode, which allows BDMA operation with full external overlay memory and I/O capability, or Host Mode, which allows IDMA operation with limited external addressing capabilities.
+The operating mode is determined by the state of the Mode C pin during RESET and cannot be changed while the processor is running.
 (See Table VI for complete mode operation descriptions.)

-Full Memory Mode Pins (Mode C = 0)
+Full Memory Mode Pins (Mode C = 0 nice in g macae a mo (1110000 ~ ~,

-Pin Name # of Pins Input/ Output Function A13:0 14 О Address Output Pins for Program, Data, Byte and I/O Spaces D23:0 24 I/O Data I/O Pins for Program, Data, Byte and I/O Spaces (8 MSBs Are Also Used as Byte Memory Addresses)
+Pin Name # of Pins Input/ Output Function A13:0 14 0 Address Output Pins for Pro- gram, Data, Byte and I/O Spaces D23:0 24 I/O Data I/O Pins for Program, Data, Byte and I/O Spaces (8 MSBs Are Also Used as Byte Memory Addresses)